wmcbrine/hmevlc/README.txt

 Changes:

+2.7 -- If files or streams fail a pass-through (non-VLC) attempt, try
+       again using VLC, if available.
+Suggested by TCF user "goodtrips".
+       (Not as helpful as one would expect -- VLC is refusing to transcode some things that it can play perfectly well.)

+       Added a few more recognized extensions (let me know if there's one you want).

+       Page Up / Page Down was messed up.

+       Lists with more than 256 items caused an exception.
+Reported by "Allanon".

 2.6 -- Make sure VLC is shut down even when the HME/VLC session ends
        abnormally.
 Suggested by TCF user "texaslabrat".

        Use AC3 instead of MPEG audio -- should allow for more channels and higher quality.

        Added support for setting audio bitrate via config.ini; default is 384.

        Rounded end for the highlight bar; shaded background area now stays in place, as in TiVo's own menus; delay when sliding the menu in is more reliable.

 2.5 -- Server port and video bitrate can be set in config.ini; the vlc